Transition to the New Order: Political manoeuvring

-The new cabinet, announced by Sukarno on 20 June, was led by a five-person praesidium headed by Suharto, and including Malik and Sri Sultan Hamengkubuwono IX.
+The new cabinet, announced by Sukarno on 20 June, the Ampera Cabinet, was led by a five-person presidium headed by Suharto as de facto prime minister, and including Malik and Sri Sultan Hamengkubuwono IX as deputies.
+Suharto remained minister of defense and chief of the Army.

 On 11 August, against the wishes of Sukarno, a peace treaty was signed, formally ending Konfrontasi.
 Indonesia announced it would rejoin the World Bank, the International Monetary Fund and the United Nations.
 It released political prisoners and paid compensation to the British and American governments for the damage caused to their diplomatic buildings during the demonstrations of the Sukarno era.

 On 17 August, in his annual independence day speech, Sukarno claimed that Indonesia was not about to recognise Malaysia nor rejoin the UN.
 He also stated that he had not transferred power to Suharto.
 This provoked an angry reaction in the form of demonstrations, and Indonesia did indeed rejoin the UN in September, participating in the General Assembly on 28 September.
-Meanwhile, criticism from demonstrators became increasingly vociferous and personal, and there were calls for him to be put on trial.
+Meanwhile, criticism from demonstrators became increasingly vociferous and personal, and there were calls for him to be put on trial in front of the Special Military Court (Mahmilub).